 If that sounds like modern Japan, you’re right.
 Emperor Meiji moulded a society that looks very similar to the one I’m visiting now – one that has survived war, depression and cultural imperialism without losing its identity or its friends (in the long term… let’s not talk about that difficult period in the 1940s).

 The people of Japan had so much love and respect for Emperor Meiji that they wanted to give his memory a gift after his death.

 The large forest the Meiji Shrine sits in was donated by the public.
 In total, more than 100,000 trees were gifted to build the park which is still an oasis of green in the world’s largest city.

 The main shrine buildings in the centre of the park are made from Japanese cypress with copper plates for the roof.
-The current buildings were constructed in 1958 after the original ones were bombed during thee Second World War (remember that difficult period I mentioned just before?).
+The current buildings were constructed in 1958 after the original ones were bombed during the Second World War (remember that difficult period I mentioned just before?).

 The Meiji Shrine is one of the busiest sites in Tokyo for tourists.
 There’s a steady stream constantly walking underneath the enormous tori gates at the entrances.

-Perhaps they come because their guidebook told them they should, perhaps they come because it’s free and seems like an attractive option for a morning in an otherwise quite expensive city, maybe they come because it’s next to the popular sightseeing area of Harajuku.
+Perhaps they come because their guidebook told them they should, perhaps they come because it’s free and seems like an attractive option for a morning in an otherwise quite expensive city, or maybe they come because it’s next to the popular sightseeing area of Harajuku.

 Visiting Meiji Shrine

 I think that a visit to the Meiji Shrine is one of the best things you can do in Tokyo.
 It offers a fascinating look at the heritage and culture of Japan, blending the Shinto religion with the country’s imperial history.